CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

-\item \textbf{Complex Prediction (CP):} This is the most demanding quadrant, designed to simulate the comprehensive analytical tasks performed by senior analysts.
-These questions require multi-step inference, the synthesis of information from multiple, potentially conflicting sources, and the formulation of a forecast or strategic recommendation.
-Success demands not just accurate data retrieval but also a deep, contextual understanding of market dynamics and on-chain behaviors. \begin{itemize} \item \textbf{Core Skills Tested:} Multi-source data synthesis, causal inference, predictive modeling, pattern recognition, strategic assessment. \item \textbf{Example 1:} \textit{``Analyze the trading history of address \texttt{0x...} over the past 7 days, considering its average trade size, frequency, and choice of assets, to forecast its likely number of buy and sell transactions for the upcoming week.''} \item \textbf{Example 2:} \textit{``Compare the tokenomics of Project A (high inflation, utility-focused) and Project B (fixed supply, governance-focused).
-Based on current market narratives around tokenomics, which one is likely to attract more long-term investors?''} \item \textbf{Example 3:} \textit{``Given the recent security audit report for a new lending protocol which highlighted two medium-risk vulnerabilities, and considering the current bearish market sentiment, provide a risk assessment score (1-5) for depositing assets into this protocol.''} \end{itemize} \end{itemize}
+\textbf{Complex Prediction (CP):} This is the most demanding quadrant, designed to simulate the comprehensive analytical tasks performed by senior analysts.
+These questions require multi-step inference, the synthesis of information from multiple, potentially conflicting sources, and the formulation of a forecast or strategic recommendation. \textit{Example:} ``Analyze the trading history of address \texttt{0x...} over the past 7 days, considering its average trade size, frequency, and choice of assets, to forecast its likely number of buy and sell transactions for the upcoming week.''

 This four-quadrant system provides a powerful diagnostic tool.
 An agent that scores highly on SR and CR but poorly on SP and CP is a competent data retriever but an ineffective analyst.
-Conversely, an agent that scores well on prediction tasks but fails at retrieval may be prone to "hallucinating" plausible but factually incorrect conclusions.
+Conversely, an agent that scores well on prediction tasks but fails at retrieval may be prone to ``hallucinating'' plausible but factually incorrect conclusions.
 A truly expert-level agent must demonstrate proficiency across all four quadrants.